iter-tools/iter-tools/API.md

 Facilitates the creation of methods which split a `source` iterable into multiple keyed groups.
 The `strategy` generator yield a flat output containing values from `source` as well as special `split` sentinel values. `spliterate` decorates the values yielded from `strategy()`.
 Each instance of the `split` sentinel starts a new group.
 The value immediately following a `split` is the key for the group.
 This means that a `strategy` which yields `split` `n` times, `n` groups will be yielded.

-[groupBy](#groupby) is implemented using `spliterateGrouped` under the hood.
+[splitGroupsBy](#splitgroupsby) is implemented using `spliterateGrouped` under the hood.
 It is expected that most use cases will be served by using that method instead.

-Included as an example is a lightly edited version of the implementation of `groupBy`.
-It is expected that in the vast majority of circumstances it will be correct to use the actual [groupBy](#groupby) method and not this one.
+Included as an example is a lightly edited version of the implementation of `splitGroupsBy`.
+It is expected that in the vast majority of circumstances it will be correct to use the actual [splitGroupsBy](#splitgroupsby) method and not this one.

 <!-- prettier-ignore -->
 ```js